 The water use reduction objectives have not been met for the stream corridor area, the groundwater management area or the basinwide area.

 Participation in water saving incentive programs such as the Water Transition Assistance Program, Water Banking, the Environmental Quality Incentive Program, and Water Right Transfers has increased.
 The Division of Water Resources has continued to enforce regulations against overpumping with the Blatant and Recurring Overpumping Program.
 GMD 5 has reduced water use by purchasing a water right in the subbasin and providing incentives for participation in EQIP and AWEP (end gun removal).
 The Flex Account Program continues to have no participation.
+No action has been taken on the strategies involving augmentation, low head dams, and other alternatives.